November 2018. Feminine Moments.

 Hurray!
 I am celebrating the 15th anniversary of Feminine Moments.
 Feminine Moments is a non-profit project.

 In the early years it seemed much too difficult to create a steady stream of pieces of queer feminist art news.
-I even had problems spotting the artists and their works in the media of the mainstream art world as well as in the gay press.
-Back then Feminine Moments was a much slimmer version of what the website is today.
-But the invention of the social media with websites such as Facebook and YouTube, along with a greater open mindedness in society with regard to queer art changed the world, and in 2008 I jumped at the opportunity to start blogging, creating a stream of positive storytelling about queer feminist art, rather than supporting the old assumption that lesbian and queer feminist artists are invisible.
+I had problems spotting the artists and their works in the media of the mainstream art world as well as in the gay press.
+Back then Feminine Moments was a much slimmer version than today.
+But then came the invention of the social media with websites such as Facebook and YouTube, along with a greater open mindedness in society with regard to queer art changed the world, and in 2008 I jumped at the opportunity to start blogging, creating a stream of positive storytelling about queer feminist art, rather than supporting the old assumption that lesbian and queer feminist artists are invisible.

 Feminine Moments – A Labour Of Love